Wild Oman: Journey Through Arabia

 Leap into turquoise pools, scramble through shaded gorges, and follow ancient falaj channels deep into the country’s lush, hidden wadis

-Explore souks and ancient mud villages, ride across golden dunes and sleep under starry skies in the heart of Wahiba Sands, Oman’s immense desert
+Explore souks and ancient mud villages, ride across golden dunes and sleep under starry skies in Wahiba Sands, Oman’s immense desert

 Swim with turtles and colourful reef fish in crystal-clear waters off the Daymaniyat Islands, a protected marine sanctuary